Charles Payne: 2020 Democratic presidential candidate Gillibrand benefited from Trump tax reform

 “The alternative minimum tax,” he said.
 “She was able to write off $10,000 as she would have to pay on this tax,” Payne said on America’s Newsroom Thursday.

 The alternative minimum tax (AMT) was designed to keep wealthy taxpayers from using loopholes to avoid paying taxes.
+In 2017, Trump and the GOP changed the AMT rules through the passage of the Tax Cuts and Jobs Act.
+The maximum AMT rate dropped from 39.6 percent to 28 percent, according to CNBC.
+The tax law also increased the exemption on income not subject to the AMT.

 Payne talked about the history of the tax referencing an article which said about 154 families in America who paid no tax in the 1960s.
 “People lost their minds, how dare them not pay anything?”
 Payne said.
 The Fox Business host added the alternative minimum tax was created to get that money from the people who didn’t pay any taxes.